-Two additional immune-checkpoint-blockading drugs, nivolumab and MK-3475 (pembrolizumab), are in late-stage clinical trials and are likely to be FDA-approved in 2014 or 2015.
-Both inhibit another molecule (programmed death-1, or PD-1) that suppresses T-cells.
+An additional immune checkpoint-blockading drug, pembrolizumab (Keytruda®), was FDA-approved in 2014.
+Yet another, related drug, nivolumab, is in late-stage clinical trials and is expected to be FDA-approved in 2015.
+Both drugs inhibit another molecule (programmed death-1, or PD-1) that suppresses T-cells.
 PD-1 can directly interact with tumor cells by binding to a molecule called programmed death ligand-1 (PD-L1), and cancer cells may use PD-L1 to hide from attack by T-cells, but these drugs can release the T-cells to fight the cancer.
 A third drug, MPDL3280A, is designed to inhibit PD-L1, and appears to hold promise in early clinical studies.
-Initial results indicate that PD-1/PD-L1 blockade results in higher response rates and a more favorable side effect profile than that seen with ipilmumab.
+Initial results indicate that PD-1/PD-L1 blockade drugs result in higher response rates and a more favorable side effect profile than that seen with ipilimumab.
 Several randomized trials comparing ipilimumab with anti-PD-1 therapy are ongoing.

 Targeted therapies are types of treatment that use drugs or other substances to identify and attack specific types of cancer cells, or to block the action of certain enzymes, proteins or other molecules that promote the growth and spread of cancer cells.